wudono1/ShoppingList/README.md

 Extensions and packages needed:
-For web functionality: Need bs4, npm, npm install --save-dev mocha nyc, JSDOM, requests, requests_mock, npm express, node js For web scraping/backend: pip (or pip3) install: bs4, scrapy, coverage, unittest2, scrapeops-scrapy, scrapeops-scrapy-proxy-sdk, twisted
+For web functionality: Need bs4, npm, npm install --save-dev mocha nyc, JSDOM, requests, requests_mock, npm express, node js For backend, pip (or pip3) install: bs4, scrapy, coverage, unittest2, scrapeops-scrapy, scrapeops-scrapy-proxy-sdk, twisted, crochet

 Web Scraping Notes:
 1. The Amazon webscraper uses the Scrapy webscraping framework, which is contained within the amazon folder within the WebScraper directory.
 The web scraping spider has filepath shoppinglist/webscraper/amazon/amazon/spiders/amazonSearchSpider.py, and the spider in that file has name = "amazon".
 The amazonParserCaller.py file is a file that is able to call the spider from outside the scrapy project directory.